nolirium/aroc/README.md

 # aroc
 Android Root on ChromeOS - a pair of Chrome OS shell scripts to make a R/W copy of the Android container and copy su therein.

 #### Note: Issues have been encountered with running SuperSU on a couple of the recent Chrome OS versions, particularly on the Dev and Canary channels.
-Specifically, the version of CrOS on which the rooting procedure is known not to work properly is v62 platform 9901.
-On most older CrOS versions, and on the newer v62 platform 9904, they should work as expected.
+Specifically, the version of CrOS on which su/the rooting procedure is known to definitely NOT work properly is v62 platform 9901.
+On most older CrOS versions, and on the newer v62 platform 9904, everything should work as expected.

 ### Prerequisites